 If you want to escape the city, a fantastic day excursion and one that comes highly recommended is a boat journey through the Mekong River.
-You will see traditional temples, canal islands, floating markets, and the way of life of the people of this unique Delta region.
+You will see traditional temples, canal islands, floating markets, and the people’s way of life in this unique Delta region.

-We recommend that you book a shore excursion that includes transportation with your cruise line or a trusted external vendor.
-Be sure to leave plenty of time at the end of the day to get back to the port in good time to be on board again.
+We recommend booking a shore excursion that includes transportation with your cruise line or a trusted external vendor.
+Be sure to leave plenty of time at the end of the day to return to the port in good time to be on board again.

 Cruise Day 8: Nha Trang, Vietnam